FuelLabs/fuels-ts/apps/docs/src/guide/encoding/working-with-bytes.md

 ## Automatically Encoded Types

 These are the types that will contain nested types and no additional encoding is required other than the encoding of the nested types.
-This is relevant to `array`s, `tuple`s, and `struct`s and `enum`s.
+This is relevant to `array`s, `tuple`s, `struct`s, and `enum`s.
 The only caveat here, is an `enum` will also contain a `u64` representing the `enum` case value. `option`s are encoded in the same way as `enum`s.

 <<< @/../../docs-snippets/src/guide/encoding/working-with-bytes.test.ts#working-with-bytes-5{ts:line-numbers}